PQQ Gummies: What Manufacturing Really Comes Down To

 Typical risk-reduction approach

-In many cases, the most sensible strategy is adding PQQ as late as feasible (post-cook, during controlled cool-down), then minimizing the time the batch sits warm after addition.
-It’s not flashy, but it’s one of the most reliable ways to protect potency without overcomplicating the formula.
+In many cases, the most sensible strategy is adding PQQ as late as you can (post-cook, during controlled cool-down), then minimizing the time the batch sits warm after addition.
+It’s not glamorous, but it reliably protects potency without complicating the formula.

 The “invisible” catalysts: pH and trace contaminants